Fulbright U.S. Student Program

 Creative and performing arts applicants are required to submit supplementary materials based on their disciplines.

-- Travel Grants - are only available to Italy, Germany, and Hungary and are designed to supplement an award from any source that does not provide for international travel or a student's own funds for study.
+Travel Grants - are only available to a limited number of countries and are designed to supplement an award from any source that does not provide for international travel or a student's own funds for study.
 Travel grants include: round-trip international travel to the host country; limited health benefits; mid-term enrichment activities, if available in the host country; and language or orientation programs, if available in the host country.

 Grant benefits for all Fulbright U.S. Student Study/Research and English Teaching Assistantship grants include: